Rasgulla: Modern popularity

-In 1930, the introduction of vacuum packing by Nobin Chandra's son Krishna Chandra Das led to the availability of canned Rasgullas, which made the dessert popular outside Kolkata, and subsequently, outside India.
-Krishna Chandra's son Sarada Charan Das established the K.C.
-Das Pvt Ltd company in 1946.
+In 1930, the introduction of vacuum packing by Nobin Chandra's son Krishna Chandra Das led to the availability of canned Rasgullas, which made the dessert popular outside Kolkata and then outside India.
+Krishna Chandra's son Sarada Charan Das established the K. C. Das Pvt Ltd company in 1946.
 Sarada Charan's younger, estranged son Debendra Nath established K.C.
 Das Grandsons in 1956.

-Today, canned rasgullas are available throughout India, Pakistan and Bangladesh, as well as in South Asian grocery stores outside the Indian subcontinent.
-In Nepal, Rasgulla became popular under the name Rasbari.
+Today, canned rasgullas are available throughout India, Pakistan, and Bangladesh, as well as in South Asian grocery stores outside the Indian subcontinent.
+In Nepal, rasgulla became popular under the name rasbari.

 The Indian space agency, ISRO, is developing dehydrated rasgullas and other dishes for Indian astronauts in its planned crewed missions.

-In 2015, the Odisha government initiated a move to get Geographical indication (GI) status for the rasagulla made in Pahala.
-On 30 July, the people of Odisha celebrated "Rasagola Dibasa" ("Rasgulla Day") to reaffirm Odisha as the place of the dish's origin.
-In August, West Bengal decided to legally contest Odisha's move to obtain GI Status.
-In 2015 The Odisha state government constituted three committees to claim over the rasgulla.
+In 2015, the Odisha government initiated a move to get geographical indication (GI) status for the rasagulla made in Pahala.
+On 30 July, the people of Odisha celebrated "Rasagola Dibasa" ("Rasgulla Day") to reaffirm Odisha as the dish's origin.
+In August, West Bengal contested Odisha's move to obtain GI status.
+In 2015, the Odisha state government constituted three committees to claim the rasgulla.
 The committees submitted their interim report to the government.
-Noted journalist and food researcher Bhakta Tripathy and a member of the committee had submitted dossier containing historical evidence of rasgulla origin in Odisha.
-The Science and Technology department of the West Bengal government also started the process to get its own GI status for the dessert.
+Noted journalist and food researcher Bhakta Tripathy and a member of the committee had submitted a dossier containing historical evidence of rasgulla origin in Odisha.
+The Science and Technology Department of the West Bengal government also started the process to get its own GI status for the dessert.